YMARTINEZG/javaprepare/microservices/src/main/java/com/sigom/Readme.md

     - Often services need to be run in different environments.
 Environment-specific configuration is required, such as secret keys, database credentials, and so on.
 Changing the service for each environment has a number of drawbacks.
 So how we can enable a service to run in multiple environments without modification?
     - annotations: @EnableConfigServer

+9. Event driven Architecture.
+    - Microservices are an architectural pattern that structures an application as a collection of small, loosely coupled services that operate together to achieve a common goal.
+Because they work independently, they can be added, removed, or upgraded without interfering with other applications.
+    - While there are numerous benefits to microservices architecture, like easier deployment and testing, improved productivity, flexibility, and scalability, they also pose a few disadvantages, as independently run microservices require a seamless method of communication to operate as one larger application.
+    - Event-driven microservices allow for real-time micro-services communication, enabling data to be consumed in the form of events before they’re even requested (Kafka, RabbitMq).

-9. Consumer-driven contract tracing.
+11. Consumer-driven contract tracing.

      -

-10. Saga.
+12. Saga.

      - SAGA is one of the best solutions to keep consistency with data in distributed architecture without having the ACID principles.
 SAGA is responsible for committing multiple transactions by giving rollback opportunities.
      - 2 types of SAGA ( Choreagraphy & Orchestration).
-     - implementation is dificult , some times is necesary to use Distributed queue brokers.
+     - implementation is difficult , some times is necesary to use Distributed queue brokers.

-11. Bulkhead.
+13. Bulkhead.

 ## REST & SOA

-Services Oriented Architecture (SOA) is the unbrella. web servcies is a SOA using web-related technologie.REST and its subset RESTful area set of practices to implement web services.
+Services Oriented Architecture (SOA) is the umbrella. web services is a SOA using web-related technologies.
+REST and its subset RESTful area set of practices to implement web services.
 Finally microservices are a new set of SOA.

 SOA : architectures designed with a focus on services